What are the differences between General Purpose and Max I/O performance modes in Amazon EFS?

 Create a file system with General Purpose performance mode

-- Under Choose performance mode, select General Purpose.
-You can also add tags, configure a Lifecycle policy, select a throughput mode, and enable encryption.
+- You can also add tags, configure a Lifecycle policy, select a throughput mode, and enable encryption.

-- Review the summary of your configuration settings, and then select Create File System.
+- Review the summary of your configuration settings, and then choose Create.

 Monitor the maximum file system operations using Amazon CloudWatch metrics